The two-storey high State Hall provides a sense of space and scale when arriving through the State Entrance.

 There is an oral tradition that when the plans for the Ballroom were presented to Queen Victoria for approval, she objected to the size as it was bigger than the Ballroom at Buckingham Palace and asked that the building be reduced.
 However, by the time her request reached Victoria, construction had already begun.

 The focal point of the Ballroom is the State Chair.
-Only ever used by the Monarch or the Monarch’s representative, this State Chair was made around 1859 and has been used by all of the State’s Governors except the first Governor, Sir Charles Hotham.
+Only ever used by the Monarch or the Monarch’s representative, this State Chair was made around 1859 and has been used by all of the State’s Governors since Sir Henry Barkly.

 The arched back rail features a crown and has ‘Advance Victoria’ carved underneath.
 It features lions’ heads carved on the arms, the cross of St George (England and Wales) and the cross of St Andrew (Scotland) on the legs, and the floral emblem of Ireland, the shamrock, on the skirt of the seat.